hummy123/hummy123.github.io/_posts/2025-02-05-Zipping-Unrolled-Linked-Lists.md

 Both data structures are far faster than necessary: they are on the order of milliseconds for completing texts that took a longer stretch of time (hours, days, weeks) to type out.
 The performance game is still fun though, and we have time for other compute-intensive tasks because of it.

-We can see here that the Gap Buffer is, on these traces, at minimum twice as fast as the Rope.
+We can see here that the Gap Buffer is, on these traces, at least twice as fast as the Rope.
 In one case, it is approximately 4x faster.

 These benchmark results are reproducible and can be run by installing the hyperfine benchmarking tool, going to the `bench` folder in [brolib-sml](https://github.com/hummy123/brolib-sml/tree/main/bench) and entering `make` in the terminal.